iamrobinhood12345/coinmarketcap_data/README.md

 The folder crypt_data contains 26,320 csvs of data on the top cryptocurrencies on https://coinmarketcap.com/ by market cap worldwide.
 Data was collected every five minutes for three months.

+Filenames are represent the date and time at which the data was collected: ymd-hms.
+The data in cr_20170804-210505.csv was collected on August 4, 2017 at 21:05:05.

 The Data
 -------